-Since 1960, publishers in Saudi Arabia have been making great efforts to publish almost all the available manuscript chronicles, theological treatises and biographies written by Wahhabis and dealing with the history of Najd.
-Six published chronicles exemplify the Najdi historical records.
-(1) Ahmad Ibn Manqur (1657–1714), Tarikh al-Shaykh, Ahmad Ibn Manqur.
-This was edited and published by ‘Abd al-‘Aziz al-Khuwatir (1918–2014) in 1970.
-Ibn Manqur’s chronicle refers to sedentary areas of Najd before the rise of Wahhabism.
-(2) Muhammad Ibn ‘Umar Al-Fakhiri (1772–1860), Kaba’ir al-Akhbar al-Najdiyya.
-This was edited and published by ‘Abdullah Ibn Yusuf al-Shibil in the 1980s under the title al-Akhbar al-Najdiyya, and surveys some historical events related to Wahhabism.
-(3) Husayn Ibn Ghannam (d.
-1811), Rawdat al-Afkar wa-l-Ifham li-Murtad al-Hal wa-l-Iman wa-T‘dad Ghazwat Dhawi al-Islam.
-This chronicle was edited and published by Nasir al-Din Asad.
-It focuses on the historical development of Wahhabism during the eighteenth century, and was dedicated to the founder of the doctrine.
-(4) ‘Uthman Ibn Bishr (1780–1873), ‘Inwan al-Majd fi Tarikh Najd.
-This chronicle is the most comprehensive historical essay on Wahhabism from its emergence until the period of Al al-Shaykh, and combines history and theology.
-(5) Ibrahim Ibn Salih Ibn ‘Isa (d.
-1924), Tarikh Ba‘d al-Hawadith al-Waqi‘a fi Najd.
-This chronicle was edited and published by Hamad al-Jasir in 1965.
-Its importance stems from the fact that it covers the whole period of the three Saudi states.
-(6) ‘Abdullah Ibn Muhammad al-Bassam (1851–1927), Tuhfat al-Mushtaq min Akhbar Najd wa-l-Hijaz wa-l-‘Iraq.
-As its title suggests, the book deals with historical events in Najd and its neighboring regions, and covers the historical periods of Wahhabism from its emergence until the second decade of the twentieth century.
-Al-Juhany adds some unpublished chronologies that describe events before the eighteenth century, such as that of Ahmad Ibn Muhammad Ibn Bassam (d.
-1630), to which modern Saudi historians have possibly had access.
-He refers also to other accounts from the eighteenth century, which were collected at the beginning of the nineteenth century by ‘Uthman Ibn Manusr (1788–1865) and later attached to ‘Inwan al-Majd fi Tarikh Najd, the famous work of ‘Uthman Ibn Bishr.
-These chronologies indirectly hint at tribalism without giving details on which historians can rely for analyzing the interrelations between tribes and the development of the religious and political Saudi–Wahhabi movement.
-Only a few sources refer directly to tribes.
-The first is an incomplete manuscript written by Hamad Ibn La‘bun al-Mudliji (d.
-1839).
-It deals with his own clan, al-Mudlij in the region of Sudayr, and provides some information about the tribes of Arabia before and during the rise of Wahhabism, including a brief reference to the Saudi family.
-The second is a manuscript written by Muhammad al-Bassam al-Tamimi (d.
+Since 1960, Saudi publishers have made great effort to publish almost all of the available chronicle manuscripts, theological treatises and biographies written by Wahhabis that deal with the history of Najd.
+Six published chronicles exemplify the character of Najdi historical records.
+Ahmad Ibn Manqur (1657–1714)’s Tarikh al-Shaykh Ahmad Ibn Manqur (History of Shaykh Ahmad Ibn Manqur) was edited and published by ‘Abd al-‘Aziz al-Khuwatir in 1970 and examines sedentary settlements in Najd before the rise of Wahhabism.
+Muhammad Ibn ‘Umar Al-Fakhiri (1772–1860)’s Kaba’ir al-Akhbar al-Najdiyya (‘The Great People of Najdi Affairs’) was edited and published by ‘Abdullah Ibn Yusuf al-Shibil in the 1980s and surveys certain historical events relating to Wahhabism.
+Husayn Ibn Ghannam (d.
+1811)’s Rawdat al-Afkar wa-l-Ifham li-Murtad al-Hal wa-l-Iman wa-T‘dad Ghazwat Dhawi al-Islam was edited and published by Nasir al-Din Asa focuses on the development of Wahhabism in the eighteenth century and was dedicated to its founder.
+‘Uthman Ibn Bishr (1780–1873)’s ‘Unwan al-Majd fi Tarikh.
+This is the most comprehensive historical essay on Wahhabism from its emergence until the period of Al al-Shaykh and combines history with theology.
+Ibrahim Ibn Salih Ibn ‘Isa (d.
+1924)’s Tarikh Ba‘d al-Hawadith al-Waqi‘a fi Najd (History of Certain Events in Najd) was edited and published by Hamad al-Jasir in 1965 and its importance stems from the fact that it covers the whole history of the three Saudi states.
+Abdullah Ibn Muhammad al-Bassam (1851–1927)’s Tuhfat al-Mushtaq min Akhbar Najd wa-l-Hijaz wa-l-‘Iraq deals with historical events in Najd and its neighbouring regions and covers Wahhabism from its emergence until the second decade of the twentieth century.
+Al-Juhany adds to these some unpublished chronologies that describe pre-eighteenth-century events such as that of Ahmad Ibn Muhammad Ibn Bassam (d.
+1630), which can be accessed by Saudi historians.
+Al-Juhany also refers to other accounts of the eighteenth century collected at the beginning of the nineteenth by ‘Uthman Ibn Mansur (1788–1865) and later compiled together with ‘Uthman Ibn Bishr’s above-mentioned work.
+These chronologies largely only hint at aspects of tribalism without giving reliable details for analysing tribal interrelations and the development of the Saudi-Wahhabi movement.
+Only a few refer directly to tribes.
+One of these is an incomplete manuscript by Hamad Ibn La‘bun al-Mudliji (d.
+1839) that deals with his own clan, al-Mudlij in the region of Sudayr, and provides some information about the tribes of Arabia before and after the rise of Wahhabism, including a brief reference to the Saudi family.
+Another is by Muhammad al-Bassam al-Tamimi (d.
 1830) which deals with tribes in Arabia, Syria, and Iraq.
-Apart from these two manuscripts, other genealogical sources deal with tribes in modern times.
+Other than these two manuscripts, genealogical sources deal with tribes in modern times.